alfmunny/kv-storage/README.md

 - Primary Node
     - Static list of secondary nodes
     - Exposes RPC services
-    - Accept requests from clients
-    - Simple implementation of sharding.
         - Static mapping
         - Map key to an unique shard(one secondary node)
     - Dockerized